theroyalwedesign/interfacevision.github.com/technology.md

 #### Where We Put Behavior

-SIP use properties, instead of method, to describe system behavior.
+SIP use properties, instead of method, to define system behavior.
 Notice in [Source 1.1](#id-s1-1), withLong contains the logic to add:

     ...
     public long withLong {